Josip Rijavec

 During that time, he made guest appearances in Belgrade and Ljubljana.

-In 1931-32, he made guest appearances in Vienna (Staatsoper, Carmen on January 7, 1932 and Manon on November 20, 1931), and starting in 1931, he sang regularly at the Teatro Colón (Lakmé, Walther, Narraboth) in Buenos Aires.
+In 1931/32, he made guest appearances in Vienna (Staatsoper, Carmen on 7 January 1932, and Manon on 20 November 1931), and starting in 1931, he sang regularly at the Teatro Colón in Buenos Aires (Gérald, Stolzing, Narraboth).

-During 1932-37, he was a member of the German Opera in Prague (Il trovatore).
+1932–37, he was a member of the German Opera in Prague (Il trovatore).

-He sang in 1927 in Dresden and in 1929 at the Nationaltheater in Prague.
+He sang in 1927 in Dresden and in 1929 at the National Theater in Prague.

 He gave concerts in Paris (1929), Hamburg (1936, 1937), Copenhagen (1932), and Budapest.
 He also appeared in symphonic concerts (Beethoven's 9th Symphony, Verdi's Requiem, Lied von der Erde).